Skip to content

 • What can you say about LED?

-Below tere is a code we can use to make this test.
+Below tere is a code you can use to make this test.

 Observations

 What can you say about LED behaviour?
 Is it predictible and stady?
 Souldn't be.
 Our LED shoul be sometimes on but sometimes off.
-This means that sometimes we read HIGH state but other time oposit, LOW, state.
-Sometimes high, sometimes low is like a wave: sometimes up, sometimes down so we say that state of the pin is floating.
+This means that sometimes you read HIGH state but other time opposit, LOW, state.
+Sometimes high, sometimes low is like a wave: sometimes up, sometimes down so you say that state of the pin is floating.

 Sometimes it could be difficult to observe this behaviour.
 You can try with another board or repeat test another time.